spv420/micro/README.md

 Some of these changes include:
 * Adding support for "guides" &mdash; vertical lines at a set horizontal position to help stay within line-length limits.
 * Adding a command that inserts the output of a shell command into the current buffer.
+* Fixing statusline rendering at bottom for h-splits.

+In general, I'd like this fork to not introduce any breaking changes &mdash; migration should be as easy as possible: just build this repo from source instead of upstream.
+Besides simple quality of life improvements (like statusline rendering), changes should be enabled by the settings file.

 ---